-Each resident had an annual review of their care, arranged by their care Manager or Trust representative.
+Each resident had an annual review of their care, arranged by their care manager or Trust representative.
 This review should include the resident, the home staff and the resident's next of kin, if appropriate.
 A record of the meeting, including any actions required, was provided to the home.
+There were separate review arrangements for any resident whose placement was not arranged through a Health and Social Care Trust.